- Automobiles & Motorcycles

 If your goal was to achieve Orphan Drug Designation for a novel therapy, assess whether this has been accomplished and understand the implications for your development timeline and funding opportunities.

 Example: If your biotech was targeting a Breakthrough Therapy Designation for a new oncology drug, evaluate if the necessary CMC data met the FDA's thresholds.
-Consider the impact on your timeline if you did not meet these milestones, such as potential delays in Phase III trials or reassessing timelines.
+Consider the impact on your timeline if these milestones were not met, such as potential delays in Phase III trials or the need to reassess timelines.

 2. Is Our Regulatory Strategy Still Relevant?

-Consider if recent FDA guideline updates affect your strategy for an NDA/BLA or Special Designated submission.
-Staying abreast of regulatory changes is crucial for compliance and success.
+Consider if recent FDA guideline updates affect your strategy for an NDA/BLA or Special Designation submission.
+Staying updated on regulatory changes is crucial for compliance and success.

-Example: Analyze how recent changes in FDAs biosimilar policy might impact your biosimilar development pathway.
+Example: Analyze how recent changes in FDA's biosimilar policy might impact your development pathway.
 Adjust your strategy to align with new comparative analytical assessment guidelines or post-approval requirements.

 3. How Robust is Our Data Analytics Approach?